-VP is a native English-speaking, right-handed woman with a college education.
+Case VP VP is a native English-speaking, right-handed female with a college education.
 At the time of testing she was 86 years old.
 She had worked as secretary for a scientific laboratory.
-In November 2001, she was hospitalized because of intraparenchymal hemorrhage (lobar hemorrhage), which caused constructional deficits and language impairment.
-A CT scan conducted at time of hospitalization revealed a left superior parietal lesion.
-Unfortunately, more recent neuroimaging records were not available.
+In November 2001, she was hospitalized because of intraparenchymal hemorrhage (lobar hemorrhage) which caused constructional deficits and language impairment.
+A CT scan done at time of hospitalization revealed a left superior parietal lesion.
+Unfortunately, more recent neuroimaging records are not available.
 Upon her discharge from hospital, she became a permanent resident of a nursing facility.
 The speech pathologist who tested VP at the time of her admission to the nursing facility diagnosed "a mild to moderate expressive aphasia" and described her speech as "fluent and grammatical, with decreased word finding and semantic paraphasias."

 VP participated in our study between March and May of 2002.
-VP's scores in the Mini Mental Status Exam were low and fluctuated from 15 (April 2002), to 23 (December 2002), to 21 (July 2003).
-In the most recent neuropsychological examination (July 2003), it was suspected that VP's cognitive deficit reflected an underlying degenerative process of dementia type, although a diagnosis of dementia was never reached conclusively because it could not have been ruled out that her cognitive deficits resulted from the stroke.
+VP's scores in the mini mental status exam were low and fluctuated from 15 (April 2002), to 23 (December 2002), to 21 (July 2003).
+In the most recent neuropsychological examination (July 2003), it was suspected that VP's cognitive deficit reflected an underlying degenerative process of dementia type, although a diagnosis of dementia was never reached conclusively since it could not have been ruled out that her cognitive deficits resulted from the stroke.

 We tested various aspects of VP's language functioning prior to starting our study.
-Naming was compromised: VP named correctly only 34/60 (57%) pictures from the BDAE (Goodglass & Kaplan, 1972) (z < -3).
+Naming was compromised: VP named correctly only 34/60 (57%) pictures from the BDAE (Goodglass & Kaplan, 1972) ( $\underline{z} < -3$ ).
 Grammatical processing appeared to be intact in speech production, as no grammatical errors were detected from samples of VP's speech.
-Further evidence showing intact grammatical processing comes from an auditory grammaticality judgment task, in which VP was able to discriminate ill-formed sentences such as "They want to meet the girl that you said were pretty" from grammatical sentences (10/10 correct; elderly control mean =8.8/10).
+Further evidence showing intact grammatical processing comes from an auditory grammaticality judgment task, in which VP was able to discriminate ill-formed sentences such as "They want to meet the girl that you said were pretty" from grammatical sentences (10/10 correct; elderly control mean = 8.8/10 - from Caccappolo-van Vliet, Miozzo, & Stern, in prep.).
 Auditory sentence comprehension was impaired.
 When presented with an auditory sentence (e.g., "the truck is pulling the man") and asked to discriminate between the picture corresponding to the sentence and a foil (a picture showing a man pulling a truck), VP responded correctly 11/16 times (elderly controls = 15.8, z = -15).
-The latter result cannot be accounted for by a grammatical deficit, as VP used correct grammatical structures to describe the content of the same pictures.
-Her poor performance in the comprehension task was probably the result of her severe verbal STM deficit.
-VP could not repeat sequences longer than four digits, and was unable to repeat backward even two-digit sequences.
+The latter result cannot be accounted for by a grammatical deficit, since VP used correct grammatical structures to describe the content of the same pictures.
+Her poor performance in the comprehension task was probably the result of her severe verbal short-term memory deficit.
+VP could not repeat sequences longer than four digits, and was unable to repeat backward even twodigit sequences.
 She also failed to repeat plausible sentences spoken by the examiner.
-Three results indicate preserved word auditory recognition: (a) good word/nonword discrimination (19/20 correct: nonwords were obtained by changing one phoneme of familiar words); (b) perfect score (20/20) in a same/different task (words differed by one phoneme); (c) perfect repetition of 10 inflected and derived words.
+Three results indicate preserved word auditory recognition: (a) good word/nonword discrimination

+(19/20 correct; nonwords were obtained by changing one phoneme of familiar words); (b) perfect score (20/20) in a same/different task (words differed by one phoneme); (c) perfect repetition of ten inflected and derived words.